ferrufino/VesperCart/README.md

 # VesperCart

-### Commands needed to run and files missing needed, for the app to work
+### Commands needed to run and files missing, for the app to work

 meteor add angular2-compilers